Systematic Targeting Of MicroPlastics (STOMP)

 • Define whole body and organ system bioaccumulation and health impacts of MNPs through acute and chronic exposure studies in animal models.

-• Establish the mechanistic framework for MNP trafficking and toxicity at the cellular and subcellular level.
+• Establish the mechanistic framework for MNP trafficking and toxicity at cellular and subcellular levels.

-• TA3: Removal will be addressed in a subsequent solicitation.
+• TA3: Removal will be addressed in a future solicitation.

 Contract Details